noji0101/tennis_analyzer/README.md

 ## 3. Swing Classification

-I used
+I used LSTM model.
+The input is player's keypoints each frame.
+The output is swing classes.

-swing class example
+swing class example：
+Idle, Forehand, Backhand, Foreslice, Backslice, serve, Forevolley, Backvolley, Out of frame
+These correspond to
+0, 1, 2, 3, 4, 5, 6, 7, 8
 ### train Swing classifier

 train